-- different or more restrictive privacy, data protection, data localization, and other laws that could require us to make changes to our products, services and operations, such as mandating that certain types of data collected in a particular country be stored and/or processed within that country; - difficulties in developing, staffing, and simultaneously managing our foreign operations as a result of distance, language, and cultural differences; - stringent local labor laws and regulations; - profit repatriation restrictions, and foreign currency exchange restrictions; - geopolitical events, including natural disasters, acts of war and terrorism, and public health emergencies, including divergent governmental responses thereto across the jurisdictions in which we operate;

-- · import or export regulations; - compliance with the U.S. Foreign Corrupt Practices Act, the U.K. Bribery Act, and laws and regulations of other jurisdictions prohibiting corrupt payments to government officials and other third parties; - · antitrust and competition regulations; - potentially adverse tax developments; - trade barriers and changes in trade regulations; - · political or social unrest, economic instability, repression, or human rights issues; and - risks related to other government regulation or required compliance with local laws.
+- different or more restrictive privacy, data protection, data localization, and other laws that could require us to make changes to our products, services and operations, such as mandating that certain types of data collected in a particular country be stored and/or processed within that country; - difficulties in developing, staffing, and simultaneously managing our foreign operations as a result of geographic distance, language, and cultural differences; - · stringent local labor laws and regulations; - profit repatriation and foreign currency exchange restrictions; - geopolitical events, including natural disasters, acts of war and terrorism, and public health emergencies, including divergent governmental responses thereto across the jurisdictions in which we operate; - · import or export regulations; - compliance with the U.S. Foreign Corrupt Practices Act, the U.K. Bribery Act, and laws and regulations of other jurisdictions prohibiting corrupt payments to government officials and other third parties; - antitrust and competition regulations; - delays associated with the manufacture, transportation and delivery of products, including delays related to global port backlog or congestion; - increased transportation costs due to distance, energy prices, inflation or other factors; - potentially adverse tax developments; - · trade barriers and changes in trade regulations; - · political or social unrest, including but not limited to the war in Ukraine, economic instability, repression, or human rights issues; and - · risks related to other government regulation or required compliance with local laws.